Nagorno-Karabakh: Armenia 'stands ready' for peace talks | DW | 02.10.2020

 Nearly 200 people have been confirmed killed, including more than 30 civilians.

-Armenia and Karabakh declared martial law and military mobilization Sunday, while Azerbaijan imposed military rule and a curfew in large cities.
+Armenia and Karabakh declared martial law and mobilizated their militaries, while Azerbaijan imposed military rule and a curfew in large cities.

 Talks to resolve the conflict have largely stalled since a 1994 ceasefire agreement.